Understand your company's position and learn more about the options available

 While you can only pursue a Creditors’ Voluntary Liquidation (CVL) with the permission of the creditor, there may be enough time left to propose a Company Voluntary Arrangement (CVA), if you can prove that your company is viable going forwards.

 Once the seven days has expired, notice of the winding up petition will be advertised in the Gazette, making the situation a public matter.

 Companies served with a winding up petition can find the situation begins to escalate after this point.
 Once other creditors become aware of the petition, continuing to trade can be extremely difficult if not impossible at this stage.

 Don't worry - there are thousands of other company directors in the same position.
 If you are struggling to keep up with your Covid loan repayments, speak to a member of the Real Business Rescue team to discuss your options.
 It's Free & Confidential.

 The team are available now - 0800 644 6080

 Once the petition is advertised the insolvent company’s bank will become aware of the situation and will usually freeze the company’s account to prevent the directors from selling assets illegally or otherwise worsening the position of outstanding creditors, including themselves.

 A frozen business bank account typically forces operations to grind to a halt.
 Access to the bank account may be able to be reinstated by obtaining a validation order, although this can be a difficult and often costly process.

-If the court grants the Winding Up Order then an Official Receiver (OR) will be appointed to act as the liquidator of the insolvent company.
+If the court grants the Winding Up Order, this begins the compulsory liquidation of the company.
+An Official Receiver (OR) will be appointed immediately to act as the liquidator of the insolvent company.
 At this point there is nothing that can be done to stop the company from being liquidated, which essentially means the end of your business.